ramankala/rock-paper-scissors/README.md

 Creating a rock paper scissors game where a human can play against a computer.
 This project is to develop basic Javascript skills.
 Will update later to add a GUI to it.
+To access the game, open -> https://ramankala.github.io/rock-paper-scissors/ and click on the console tab in the inspect tools.
+THe game output is shown in the console.